Upon completion of Basic life support and cardiopulmonary resuscitation (BLS & CPR) you will learn these major questions:

 - Always keep the patient’s mouth slightly open – use your thumb to hold down the patient’s lower lip.

 - Never dig into the soft tissue under the patient’s chin.

-Once the airway is open, check breathing.
+Once the airway is open, check to breathe.
 Look, listen and feel.
-If patient is not breathing, two rescue breaths for 1 second each should be started.
+If the patient is not breathing, two rescue breaths for 1 second each should be started.
 If unable to ventilate, assume the airway is obstructed۔

 6.2 Jaw Thrust